bramvdbogaerde/z3-wasm/README.md

 cloned Z3 repository, while `Z3_VERSION` alters the version that is fetched from Github.

+## Binding Generator

+The `bindgen` directory contains some Python scripts to automate generating Javascript bindings for the Z3 C Api.

+Currently, all functions declared in `z3/src/api/z3.h` of the original Z3 source are used for the Javascript bindings, all `Z3_*` types are treated as opaque pointers (i.e., just numbers from Javascript's point of view) except for `Z3_string` which is treated as a string.

+As of yet, the bindings remains untested, so it might be possible that an incorrect type is assigned to a particular parameter which might lead to undefined behaviour.

 ## Related repositories

 Clément Pit-Claudel has performed similar steps as I have taken here.